Meteor-Community-Packages/Meteor-CollectionFS/ADVANCED.md

 ### Step 4: Temporarily Store

-The temporary store is managed by the `TempStore` object.
-When the server method calls `TempStore.saveChunk()`, the chunk data is saved to a randomly named temporary file in the server operating system's default temporary directory.
+The temporary store is managed by the `FS.TempStore` object.
+When the server method calls `FS.TempStore.saveChunk()`, the chunk data is saved to a randomly named temporary file in the server operating system's default temporary directory.
 The path to this file is saved in the `chunks` array on the corresponding FS.File.
 (The `chunks` property is available on an FS.File instance only on the server